Asparagine: Biosynthesis and catabolism

 The precursor to asparagine is oxaloacetate, which a transaminase enzyme converts to aspartate.
 The enzyme transfers the amino group from glutamate to oxaloacetate producing α-ketoglutarate and aspartate.
 The enzyme asparagine synthetase produces asparagine, AMP, glutamate, and pyrophosphate from aspartate, glutamine, and ATP.
 Asparagine synthetase uses ATP to activate aspartate, forming β-aspartyl-AMP.
 Glutamine donates an ammonium group, which reacts with β-aspartyl-AMP to form asparagine and free AMP.

 In reaction that is the reverse of its biosynthesis, asparagine is hydrolyzed to aspartate by asparaginase.
 Aspartate then undergoes transamination to form glutamate and oxaloacetate from alpha-ketoglutarate.
 Oxaloacetate, which enters the citric acid cycle (Krebs cycle).

 Acrylamide controversy

 Heating a mixture of asparagine and reducing sugars or other source of carbonyls produces acrylamide in food.
 These products occur in baked goods such as French fries, potato chips, and toasted bread.
 Acrylamide is converted in the liver to glycidamide, which is a possible carcinogen.

 Function

-Asparagine is required for development and function of the brain.
-The availability of asparagine is also important for protein synthesis during replication of poxviruses.
+Asparagine synthetase is required for normal development of the brain.
+Asparagine is also involved in protein synthesis during replication of poxviruses.

 The addition of N-acetylglucosamine to asparagine is performed by oligosaccharyltransferase enzymes in the endoplasmic reticulum.
-This glycosylation is important both for protein structure and protein function.
+This glycosylation is involved in protein structure and function.